microsoft/EMNLP2019-Adjective-Knowledge-for-Text-to-SQL/README.md

    - `data_type`: `singletable` or `resplitdata`
    - `feats_format`: `weighted` or `direct`
    - `DATE`: automatically set as local time while `training` and manually assigned while `testing`

+## Question

+If you have any question, please go ahead and [open an issue](https://github.com/microsoft/EMNLP2019-Adjective-Knowledge-for-Text-to-SQL/issues).

 ## Contributing